Methods and Assistance Program (MAP) Review

-Most Property Tax Assistance Division publications are published online as a cost saving measure.
+Most Property Tax Assistance Division (PTAD) publications are published online as a cost saving measure.
 Publishing the MAP reviews in hardcopy would incur thousands of dollars in publishing and shipping costs.
-A PDF of the report may be downloaded from the Comptroller’s website and printed from your computer.
+A PDF of the report may be downloaded from PTAD's website and printed from your computer.

 Where can I get a copy of the MAP review questions and the guidelines used by the reviewers?

-Copies of the questions, the data requested from CADs and the guidelines are posted on the MAP webpage.
+Copies of the questions, the data requested from appraisal districts and the guidelines are posted on the MAP Web page.

 Why is a preliminary report sent out to the chief appraiser and can it be released to anyone else?

-The preliminary report is sent to the chief appraiser to allow him or her to understand where the CAD may have deficiencies.
-It provides the chief appraiser the opportunity to make changes between the preliminary and final reports, giving the appraisal district the opportunity to have a final report that includes all “passes” and that contains no recommendations.
+The preliminary report is sent to the chief appraiser to allow him or her to understand where the appraisal district may have deficiencies.
+It provides the chief appraiser the opportunity to make changes between the preliminary and final reports, giving the appraisal district the opportunity to have a final report that passes in all categories and that contains no recommendations.

 The preliminary report is subject to disclosure under the Public Information Act and must be released to anyone who submits a written request.

-Why is an updated report showing all recommendations have been implemented after the release of the final report not posted on the Property Tax Assistance Division’s website?
+Why is an updated report showing all recommendations have been implemented after the release of the final report not posted on PTAD’s website?

-When all recommendations have been implemented, the Comptroller issues a letter to the chief appraiser and the appraisal district’s board chair confirming implementation.
+When all recommendations have been implemented, the Comptroller's office issues a letter to the chief appraiser and the appraisal district’s board chair confirming implementation.

 What happens if the appraisal district does not implement the MAP review recommendations?

-If the appraisal district does not implement the recommendations found in the final report before the end of one year after the final report is issued, the Comptroller must refer those appraisal districts to the Texas Department of Licensing and Regulation (TDLR).
+If the appraisal district does not implement the recommendations found in the final report before the end of one year after the final report is issued, the Comptroller's office must refer those appraisal districts to the Texas Department of Licensing and Regulation (TDLR).

 A copy of the penalties assessed by TDLR can be found on the TDLR website.

 Appraisal districts may have up to one year to implement the recommendations after referral to TDLR.
-TDLR becomes the MAP review contact for the appraisal district once the referral has been made by the Comptroller.
+TDLR becomes the MAP review contact for the appraisal district once the referral has been made by the Comptroller's office.

 Governance concerns the oversight and management of the appraisal district.
 Certain duties are assigned to the board of directors by statute.
-Other duties assigned by statute or by the board are assigned to the chief appraiser.
-Both the board and the chief appraiser work separately and in conjunction with each other to govern the duties of the appraisal district.
+Other duties assigned by statute or by the board of directors are assigned to the chief appraiser.
+Both the board of directors and the chief appraiser work separately and in conjunction with each other to govern the duties of the appraisal district.

-The policies, plans and procedures used by appraisal districts’ board, management and staff comprise the operating procedures for the appraisal districts.
+The policies, plans and procedures used by the appraisal district's board of directors, management and staff comprise the operating procedures for the appraisal district.

 Can I protest the findings of our MAP review?